 1.2.
-Step 1: Building the Binaries
+Building the Binaries

 To do this, first run the program ./configure in the source directory.
 This should automatically configure Samba for your operating system.
-If you have unusual needs then you may wish to run root# make revert if you find this version a disaster!
+If you have unusual needs then you may wish to run first to see what special options you can enable.
+Then executing root# make will create the binaries.
+Once it's successfully compiled you can use root# make install to install the binaries and manual pages.
+You can separately install the binaries and/or man pages using root# make installbin and root# make installman root# make revert if you find this version a disaster!